 The New Jersey State Golf Association is a non-profit organization of public and private clubs and courses dedicated to the service of golf in New Jersey.
 Founded in 1900, our mission is to promote and preserve the traditions of the game of golf in the State of New Jersey.
-Over a century has passed and this fundamental principle continues to guide the NJSGA.
+120 years later, this fundamental principle continues to guide the NJSGA.

 Today, more than 250 member clubs, courses, and organizations represent nearly 65,000 members of the NJSGA.
 Most importantly, due to the variety and quality of services provided to our member clubs, courses, and golfers, the Association continues to grow.

 In accordance with the mission statement, the New Jersey State Golf Association is dedicated to serving golf in New Jersey.
 We are proud of our diverse tournament schedule, which includes 24 State Championships for golfers of varying backgrounds and skill levels.
 The NJSGA also provides handicapping service through the USGA’s Golf Handicap and Information Network (GHIN).
 In addition, we are proud of our Caddie Scholarship Foundation, which has provided over $15 million in college tuition grants to over 3,000 deserving caddie scholars from our member clubs, since its inception in 1947.
 Our Youth Foundation also supports the growth of golf in New Jersey; our affiliation with The First Tee is aimed at making the game accessible to future generations of New Jersey golfers.